 Gearset's Jira integration (available for Enterprise license users) automatically posts updates to Jira tickets when you run validations and deployments, with a link back to the full report in Gearset.
 It makes tracking the status of your user stories and support tickets faster and easier.

-These setup instructions are specifically for Jira hosted.
+These setup instructions are specifically for hosted Jira hosted.
 Read our Jira on-premise documentation for instructions on how to configure Gearset with your self-hosted Jira instance.

 Initial Jira setup (team owner)